 Are You Suffering From Workplace Mobbing?
-Here's How To Handle It
+Here's How To Navigate And Handle It

 Many of us assume that when we leave school, the days of bullying will be over.
 Sadly, this is not always the case at work.
 Workplace mobbing—the intentional targeting of a coworker for isolation, humiliation, or aggression—happens every day, regardless of occupation.
 While the term is still relatively unknown, it’s important to identify workplace mobbing (also called workplace bullying) and take action to address the potential impacts.

 What does mobbing mean?
-In her book, Workplace Mobbing: Expulsion, Exclusion, and Transformation, Linda Shall cross defined bullying at work (termed “mobbing”) as “a deliberate attempt to force a person out of their workplace by humiliation, general harassment, emotional abuse, and terror."
-Mobbing is executed by a leader (who can be a manager, a co-worker, or a subordinate).
-The leader then rallies others into a systematic and frequent 'mob-like' behavior toward the victim.
+In her book, Workplace Mobbing: Expulsion, Exclusion, and Transformation, Linda Shall cross defined bullying at work (termed “mobbing”) as “a deliberate attempt to force a person out of their workplace by humiliation, general harassment, emotional abuse, and terror.”
+Workplace mobbing is executed by a “leader” (who can be a manager, a co-worker, or a subordinate).
+The leader then rallies others into a systematic and frequent “mob-like” behavior toward the target.

 How Common Is Workplace Mobbing?

 According to the Workplace Bullying Institute, approximately one in three employees is a target of aggression at work.
 The Institute also found that women are most often the targets of this harassment.

-The perpetrators of bullying may have personality disorders that lead them to this type of behavior, but are often known to be charming and convincing around the office.
+The leaders of workplace mobbing may have personality disorders that lead them to engage in aggression, but they are also often known to be charming and charismatic.
 This enables them to recruit others to join in mob behavior and continue a pattern of workplace aggression and abuse.

-Some abusers, especially those who are female, also use what is referred to as relational aggression.
+Some abusers, especially female abusers, also use what is referred to as relational aggression.
 This is when other coworkers are “pitted against” the target of workplace bullying.
 This type of mobbing can be particularly damaging to face at work, in both personal and professional consequences, and can cause a great deal of financial and psychological distress.

 Stages of Mobbing

 If you suspect you’re being mobbed at work, or simply want to understand more about the process and symptoms of workplace mobbing, you may want to consider the stages of mobbing.
 Incidentally, the stages of mobbing typically mirror the stages of grief:

 The first stage in workplace mobbing is denial.
-Mobbing usually starts with a disagreement or some other form of criticism (such as an investigation, rebuke, warning, suspension, termination, evaluation, or report) toward the target of workplace bullying.
+Mobbing usually sparks with a disagreement or some other form of criticism (such as an investigation, rebuke, warning, suspension, termination, evaluation, or report) toward the target of workplace bullying.
 This allows the target to be caught off guard, and seemingly gives validity to the target being attacked at work.
 Workplace mobbing almost always begins with some form of denial or disagreement regarding the individual being mobbed—for instance, claiming that an employee has a pattern of tardiness after a single late arrival to work.

 The second stage is when mobbing aggression becomes more overt and patterned.
-The target might respond in anger as their reputation, job, and salary may be at stake.
+The target might respond in anger, and understandably so, as their reputation, job, and salary may be at stake.
 However, responding in anger is precisely what the mobbers desire, as it makes the employee appear to be unfit for work.
 Workplace mobbing is manipulative, and its aim is to discredit the target as thoroughly as possible.

-At the bargaining stage, the perpetrator of the mobbing begins to involve the management.
+At the bargaining stage, the perpetrator of the mobbing begins to involve the management team.
 Often, management will be persuaded by the falsehoods portrayed by the mob (if they, themselves, are not already involved in bullying at work.)
 The bargaining stage of workplace mobbing creates a need in the victim to defend themselves and speak to the management team about bullying at work.
 Workplace mobbing has already made the victim feel misunderstood and alone; unfortunately appealing to management does not always produce positive outcomes—and can actually make the predicament worse.

-This is usually the stage at which the “mob” has converted the ideas of management and other co-workers, resulting in a belief that the employee is deserving of the treatment, as everyone seems to be partaking in it (even if they are not entirely sure as to why).
+This is usually the stage at which the “mob” has converted managers and other co-workers to a belief that the employee is deserving of the treatment, as everyone seems to be partaking in it.
+This is perhaps one of the most sinister aspects of bullying at work.

-Unfortunately, many people who experience workplace mobbing can experience symptoms of depression.
-For some, it occurs during their time at the job, for others, it comes only after they have left.
-They begin to wonder if the bullying was justified.
-Other symptoms include difficulty with concentration, changes in sleep and appetite, feelings of hopelessness, sadness, low energy, and sometimes suicidal ideation.
+People who experience workplace mobbing can experience symptoms of depression.
+For some, it occurs during their time at work; others experience these feelings only after they have left.
+After leaving, some victims begin to wonder if the bullying was justified.
+Other repercussions of workplace mobbing include difficulty with concentration, changes in sleep and appetite, feelings of hopelessness, sadness, low energy, and sometimes suicidal ideation.

 Eventually, the situation will resolve in one way or another.
-The mobbing may subside, human resources may intervene, the employee may quit or be fired.
+The mobbing may subside, human resources may intervene, or the employee may quit or be fired.
 It’s often hard to let go of the feeling of injustice that accompanies being a target of bullying, so the road to acceptance is often a long and challenging one.
-However, acceptance is usually found faster when one seeks distance from the mob.
+However, acceptance is usually achieved faster when one seeks distance from the mob.
 Workplace mobbing requires healing just as much as any other form of trauma or cruelty, and it should be approached with the same degree of self-consideration and self-care as other mental health issues, such as depression and anxiety.

 How to Handle Mobbing

 If you feel emotional, wait until you can approach a problematic colleague in a calm manner.
-Emotional responses can sometimes further harm the employee’s credibility as the mobber will refer to them as rash, irritable, or sensitive.
+Emotional responses can harm an employee’s credibility, as the mobber might take the opportunity to refer to them as rash, irritable, or sensitive.
 Some managers or coworkers might recognize harsh words as such, but others will go along with what another coworker says out of fear, embarrassment, or disinterest, which works in favor of workplace mobbing.

-Talk about your experiences at work with someone trustworthy; avoid talking about potential mobbing with other coworkers.
+Only talk about your experiences at work with someone trustworthy; avoid talking about potential mobbing with other coworkers.
 Any formal responses you decide to make should be non-threatening, brief, and entirely based in fact.
-Should you feel anger, try to take a timeout in the bathroom or outside.
+Should you feel anger, try to take a break outside of your workspace to calm down.
 Do not retaliate.
 If you are considering legal action, keep those potential actions to yourself.

-To cope with the depression associated with workplace mobbing, there are a few options.
-Alleviating acute depression can come from exercise, volunteering, travel, cognitive therapies, or hobbies you enjoy can all mitigate acute depression.
-Confide in your positive support system outside of work.
-Over time, these actions can mitigate or sometimes even prevent chronic depression.
-If your support group was previously within the workplace, it is crucial to build a new one, perhaps through family members or a faith-based or community organization.
+If you are experiencing depression associated with workplace mobbing, you have options.
+Exercise, volunteering, travel, cognitive therapy, or hobbies you enjoy can all mitigate acute depression.
+Confide in your positive support system outside of work; if your support group was previously within the workplace, it is crucial to build a new one, perhaps through family members or a faith-based or community organization.
 If depressive symptoms continue, talk to a professional.
-Betterhelp.com has licensed counselors and therapists available to you at your convenience.
+Betterhelp.com has licensed counselors and therapists available to speak with clients remotely at their convenience.

 Who Are Targets of Mobbing?